 The Current Landscape of Major Gifts

 Standard fundraising approaches yield diminishing returns because they treat major gifts as emotional donations rather than strategic investments in the broader funding landscape.
 Today’s philanthropists operate like venture capitalists.
-They fund vision and success, not organizational debt or desperation.
+They fund vision and success, not organisational debt or desperation.

 Identifying the Root Causes of Donor Fatigue

 Repetitive, generic messaging causes donors to disengage.
 This is a failure of narrative, not a lack of donor generosity.
 Donors receive thousands of solicitations annually.
-When every proposal highlights an organization’s urgent financial deficit, the messaging creates exhaustion rather than inspiration.
+When every proposal highlights an organisation’s urgent financial deficit, the messaging creates exhaustion rather than inspiration.

-The Trap of the “Organizational Need” Narrative
+The Trap of the “Organisational Need” Narrative

 Many nonprofits make the mistake of pitching their own need to survive.
 The classic “we need X amount to keep the lights on” approach alienates sophisticated investors.
 Donors want to solve global problems, not pay your overhead.
-To capture their attention, you must shift your narrative from “we do this” to “you can achieve this through us.”
+To capture their attention, shift your narrative from “we do this” to “you can achieve this through us.”

 How a Case Differs from a Standard Grant Proposal